Can I REALLY have a positive result on a pregnancy test and not actually be pregnant?

-The goal of a urine pregnancy test is to test the urine for a hormone called hCG (Human Chorionic Gonadotropin).
+The urine pregnancy test works to detect a hormone called hCG (Human Chorionic Gonadotropin).
 This is the hormone your body produces during pregnancy.
 When urine is placed into a pregnancy test, it is being tested for the presence of this hCG hormone.
 If hCG is detected in the urine sample, the result of the pregnancy test should read with a positive result.

-So how can you get a positive result on a pregnancy test if you are not actually pregnant?
-Well, when a woman is in the process of miscarrying a baby or has just recently miscarried her baby, the hCG hormone is still present in her body.
+How can you get a positive result on a pregnancy test if you are not actually pregnant?
+If a woman has recently experienced a miscarriage, the hCG hormone is still present in her body.
 This can cause a false result on a pregnancy test.
-Also, if a woman has recently given birth the hCG hormone typically remains in her body until 3-4 weeks after giving birth.
+Also, if a woman has recently given birth the hCG hormone typically remains in her body until about five weeks after giving birth.

 - A gestational sac (a sac of fluid that surrounds the baby in early pregnancy prior to the placenta forming).

-- The presence of a measurable fetal heartbeat.
+- The presence of a measurable human fetal heartbeat.

 - If the pregnancy is developing within the uterus.
-If pregnancy is developing outside of the uterus, called an ectopic or tubal pregnancy, immediate medical attention is required.
+If the human fetus is developing outside of the uterus, called an ectopic or tubal pregnancy, immediate medical attention is required.